 - Calorie and macronutrient considerations.

-- Mineral and vitamins to focus on.
+- Minerals and vitamins to focus on.

 If your client has a hormone imbalance, diet and medical treatment can work together to solve potential nutrient deficiencies and to support the production of certain hormones.